dabit3/amplify-photo-sharing-workshop/README.md

 Another way to do this would be to have some global state management set up and setting the post ID in the global state.
 The main drawback of this approach is that the URL cannot be shared.

+Other than routing, the main functionality happening in this component is an `API` call to fetch posts from our API.

 ```js
 import React, { useState, useEffect } from "react";
 import {